• Skip to Main Navigation

 In Tobermory, embark on a glass‑bottom boat cruise from Little Tub Harbor to Big Tub Harbor.
 See the remains of the schooner Sweepstakes, Big Tub Lighthouse, and the Flowerpot Island.
 Enjoy time at leisure.
 Prepare for more stunning views this evening as you cruise across Lake Huron.

-Disembark continue onto the Toronto Post-Program Option or transfer to the airport for your return flight home
+Disembark continue onto the Milwaukee Post-Program Option or transfer to the airport for your return flight home.

 Inclusions:

-• Transfers and luggage handling abroad for participants whose arrival(s)/departure(s) coincide with the scheduled group transfer(s).
+• Included Transfers and luggage handling if your arrival(s)/departure(s) coincide with the scheduled group transfer(s) and your air is booked by Gohagan

 • Experienced, English-speaking local guides for included excursions.